mrJean1/PyGeodesy/README.rst

 X 10.10 Yosemite, with Pythonista_ 3.2 (with geographiclib 1.50 or 1.49 and
 numpy 1.8.0) on iOS 14.4.2, 11.4.1, 12.0-3 on iPad4, iPhone6, iPhone10 and/or
 iPhone12, with Pythonista_ 3.1 on iOS 10.3.3, 11.0.3, 11.1.2 and 11.3 on
-iPad4, all in 64-bit only and with 32-bit Python 2.7.14 on Windows 10 Pro and
+iPad4, all in 64-bit only and with 32-bit Python 2.7.14 on Windows Server
-32-bit Python 2.6.6 on Windows XP SP3.
+2012R2, Windows 10 Pro and 32-bit Python 2.6.6 on Windows XP SP3.

 Notes
 =====

-All Python source code has been statically checked_ with PyChecker_, PyFlakes_, PyCodeStyle_ (formerly Pep8) and McCabe_ using Python 2.7.18
+All Python source code has been statically checked_ with PyChecker_, PyFlakes_, PyCodeStyle_ (formerly Pep8) and McCabe_ using Python 2.7.18 and with Flake8_
-and with Flake8_ using Python 3.11.2, both in 64-bit on macOS 13.2.1 Ventura.
+using Python 3.11.2, both in 64-bit on macOS 13.2.1 Ventura.

 For a summary of all *Karney*-based functionality in ``pygeodesy``, see module karney_.

-*Last updated: Mar 22, 2023.*
+*Last updated: Mar 23, 2023.*

 License
 =======